Plugins should not create upload directories until they're needed

-#1 Updated by Daniel Jones almost 3 years ago
+#1 Updated by Daniel Jones about 3 years ago

 One quick update here - on my local install of the Commons, the upload directories for new sites don't get created until I upload a file to the site.
 It exists in the database but not in the file system.
 So I'm not totally sure what's happening there.
 I'll look into the others ASAP.

-#2 Updated by Daniel Jones almost 3 years ago
+#2 Updated by Daniel Jones about 3 years ago

 Okay I've gone through and looked at each of these on my local install of the Commons, and here's what I've found: